s-andrews/bioinfschool/HTML_and_CSS/index.md

 clear separation of the marking up of information (using HTML), a separate layer of annotation based on presentation was added, using a concept called Casscading Style Sheets (CSS).

+CSS
+---

+Cascading Style Sheets are the offically sanctioned way for the author of an HTML page to provide rendering suggestions to the client on which it is to be displayed.
+The client is free to ignore these suggestions, but in practice most people don't change the default presentation so they end up seeing roughly what the original author intended.

+The structure of CSS files is unrelated to HTML, they are separate languages with different syntax.
+The point of CSS is to provide presentation methods for different types of content, as marked up in an HTML document.
+For example an HTML document might define a level 2 header, and there may be several instances of this scattered through the document.
+An accompanying CSS file might suggest that this type of header is rendered in a specific font, that the text be centered on the page, shown in 20 point font and coloured dark red.

+CSS information can be embedded within an HTML document, but more commonly it is stored in a separate file which is then linked to the HTML files.